filterpaper/qmk_userspace/features/readme.md

 typo   -> correction
 ```
 Run `python3 make_autocorrection_data.py [dictionary.txt]` to generate trie dictionary array in `autocorrection_data.h`.
 The script will read from `dictionary.txt` as default without an input file argument.

+## Caps Unlock
+It is a simple code function that switches toggles caps lock at the end of a word.

 ## QMK Integration
 Include both source files in `rules.mk` to build them: